ShinyWang33/eSL-Net-Plusplus/README.md

 This repository contains the official PyTorch implementation of the paper: Learning to Super-Resolve Blurry Images with Events.

 ## Introduction
+Super-Resolution from a single motion Blurred image (SRB) is a severely ill-posed problem due to the joint degradation of motion blurs and low spatial resolution.

-eSL-Net++ is an explainable network for recovering a sequence of sharp and clear images with High Resolution from a single blurry image with Low Resolution and corresponding events.
+To address this, we employ events to alleviate the burden of SRB and propose an Event-enhanced SRB (E-SRB) algorithm, which can generate a sequence of sharp and clear images with High Resolution (HR) from a single blurry image with Low Resolution (LR).
+Specifically, we first formulate an event-enhanced degeneration model to consider the low spatial resolution, motion blurs, and event noises simultaneously, and then build an event-enhanced Sparse Learning Network (eSL-Net++) upon a dual sparse learning scheme where both events and intensity frames are modeled with sparse representations.
 Experimental results on synthetic and real-world datasets show that the proposed eSL-Net++ outperforms state-of-the-art methods by a large margin.

 <div  align="center">
 <img src="figs/show.png" width = "600"  alt="show" align=center />